Areas Supported by the Catholic Appeal

 Bereavement Support Group

-CSS offers a Bereavement Support Group to help people cope with the loss of a loved one.
+Catholic Charities offers a Bereavement Support Group to help people cope with the loss of a loved one.
 The group meetings provide an opportunity for those who wish to share their experiences, feelings, and emotions with others who are on the very same journey.
 In sharing, often new ways are discovered to cope and to find new strength and hope.

 Guild for the Blind

-The Guild for the Blind, a program of CSS, helps visually impaired individuals across the Diocese keep, strengthen, and recover their faith through prayer, support, and fellowship.
+The Guild for the Blind, a program of Catholic Charities, helps visually impaired individuals across the Diocese keep, strengthen, and recover their faith through prayer, support, and fellowship.
 The Guild offers telephone-based Rosaries twice a month.
 Following the Rosary, participants take part in discussions that help reduce feelings of isolation and offer suggestions for easing commonly-shared, everyday challenges.

-Pastoral Care for the Sick
+Pastoral Ministry for the Sick

 Catholic Schools Support